Turk recognized by NCSA for outstanding mentorship

 Matthew Turk

-Matthew Turk, Assistant Professor
+Matthew Turk, Associate Professor

 Assistant Professor Matthew Turk has been recognized by the National Center for Supercomputing Applications (NCSA) as an outstanding 2016-2017 SPIN mentor.
 The SPIN (Students Pushing Innovation) internship at NCSA provides undergraduates at Illinois with the opportunity to apply their skills to real challenges in areas such as high-performance computing, data analysis and visualization, and cybersecurity.
 Turk was nominated for the honor by his SPIN intern, Charles Rozhon, who recently graduated with his BS in computer science.
 Rozhon's project was to develop interactive visualization tools for volume rendering simulation datasets.